Budhyant/stanford-cme213.github.io/index.md

 * [CUDA visual profiling tutorial](https://youtu.be/zSWwj5tG5CY)
 * [Lecture 17](https://youtu.be/Stc8Gc9n4ws)
 * [Lecture 18](https://youtu.be/adBjJx4S-GI)
 * Lecture 19, the final project tutorial, and lecture 20 are on [canvas](https://canvas.stanford.edu/courses/110850/external_tools/5384) because of FERPA restrictions.
 An SUNet ID is required to access this material.
+The classes were done using [zoom](https://uit.stanford.edu/service/zoom) because of the [coronavirus](https://www.trackcorona.live/).

 ### Office Hours
 * Wednesday 7-9PM; TA led; Huang 304